 Corrugated steel rods, wooden scraps, insulating sheaths, etc. Before being covered, dismantled, hidden from view, or lost, this collection of materials, shapes, and forms suddenly revealed an alternative potential to us.

 Carpenter Chair is an icon of construction and a eulogy to the exploration of the ordinary.
 It is a low, comfortable, and flexible lounge chair inspired by the aesthetics of the construction site.

 ErranteArchitetture is a studio established by Sarah Becchio and Paolo Borghino that engages in projects across different scales.
-Next to their professional activity, Sarah and Paolo are also involved in academic collaborations with the Polytechnic of Turin, IAAD and IED.
+In addition to their professional activity, Sarah and Paolo are also involved in academic collaborations with the Polytechnic of Turin, IAAD, and IED.

 This object is part of the TACK Exhibition “Unausgesprochenes Wissen / Unspoken Knowledge / Le (savoir) non-dit”, in the section “Making and Materiality”.